Abangseopa/AI-Stablecoin-Cross-Border-Payments-WhatsApp/README.md

 | `/backend/config.toml` + `demo.json` | Local testing config + sample payloads |

 ### Why this mattered
 Traditional cross-border flows are slow and expensive.
 Stablecoins + messaging made it instant, lightweight and UX-native.
+We originally targetted the Global <> South Africa flow - due to our particular founder market fit and access to early users.